kennethlaskoski/FileSystemEventPublisher/Sources/FileSystemEventPublisher/Documentation.docc/Documentation.md

 around a [DispatchSourceFileSystemObject](https://developer.apple.com/documentation/dispatch/dispatchsourcefilesystemobject), providing a modern high-level interface to an efficient way of monitoring filesystem events.

+The publisher is created by a function, with a mask defining events of interest and a file descriptor as parameters.
+This function is the only exposed interface, the Copmbine framework provides all remaining functionality.

 ## Topics

 ### <!--@START_MENU_TOKEN@-->Group<!--@END_MENU_TOKEN@-->